5 Ways to Fight Childhood Obesity at Home

 For mom Jennifer Schwartz of Granger, Indiana, the road to developing healthy eating habits for her two daughters, 9 and 10, involves small but steady steps.
 She's trying to lead the way and model healthy eating at home, but she's also a realist.
 Rather than depriving her daughters of all treats, she's cutting back on the larger ones they've had in the past.
 And she's buying different snacks to keep less junk food in the house.
 "It's important for my girls to develop healthy eating habits now, before puberty, and stay active so they can be healthier people," Schwartz says.
 "I want healthy choices to become routine for them."

-Schwartz's efforts seem to echo the mission of First Lady Michele Obama's Let's Move! campaign, the initiative launched in February 2010 to help solve the rising challenge of childhood obesity.
-Let's Move! combines comprehensive strategies with common sense, giving parents helpful information and fostering environments that support healthy choices.
+Schwartz's efforts seem to echo the mission of former First Lady Michelle Obama's Let's Move! campaign, the initiative launched in February 2010 to help solve the rising challenge of childhood obesity.
+Let's Move! combines comprehensive strategies with common sense, giving parents and caregivers helpful information and fostering environments that support healthy choices.
 Let's Move reminds us that:

 - Over the past three decades, childhood obesity rates in America have tripled.